 You may launch DOS applications from the Windows command prompt (CMD) or by double-clicking them in Windows Explorer.
 The first time you try to run any DOS program, you may see an error message; try again immediately afterwards, and the program should run.

 Some programs will require command-line switches to run.
 For example, WordPerfect for DOS 6.x should be started with the /NE command-line switch.
-Some programs will not run at all; there is probably nothing that can be done about it, but you should feel free to file a very detailed "issue" at the GitHub page linked above.
+Some programs will not run at all; there is probably nothing that can be done about those programs, but you should feel free to file a very detailed "issue" at the GitHub page linked above.

 Microsoft's NTVDM uses a licensed version of the SoftPC emulation software by Insignia.
 The original NTVDM, written for Windows NT, operated differently when run on Intel's x86 hardware and on alternate hardware, including VAX VMS, DEC Alpha, and Mips.
 SoftPC included a software-based CPU (CCPU) that could emulate an Intel 80386 processor.
 For performance reasons, when running under an Intel processor, the emulated CPU was not used; instead, the V86 mode of the hardware CPU was used, via a kernel interface which Microsoft called "Monitor".
-So the CCPU was used on non-x86 architectures and Monitor was used on x86.
+So the CCPU was used only on non-x86 architectures, and the Monitor interface was used on x86.
 Leecher1337's NTVDMx64 modifies the original code so that the CCPU is used when running under 64-bit Windows, because Intel processors have no V86 support in the "long mode" used by 64-bit Windows.

 This copy of NTVDMx64 makes one change in the CONFIG.NT file from the original NTVDM: it increases the FILES = line from 20 to 100, which should be sufficient for most applications).
 If you want to change that number, or make any other changes in CONFIG.NT, do the following: run CMD.EXE as an administrator; navigate if necessary to \WINDOWS\SYSTEM32 and run the command "start notepad config.nt", and edit the file.